stitchdata/docs/_api-files/embedding-api/objects/sources/create-a-source.md

       - name: "Bad properties"
         type: *400
         fix-it: |
-          Occurs when the `properties` arugment is included and contains invalid data.
+          Occurs when the `properties` argument is included and contains invalid data.
 The response will include `bad_properties`, which is an array containing the names of the properties deemed to be incorrect for the source `type`.

           Possible reasons for this include:

           - Incorrectly formatted data
           - Incorrectly typed data - all properties must be sent as strings
-          - A property is included but has a `NULL` value
+          - A property is included but doesn't have a value, or is an empty string

-          For example: `start_date` is `NULL` or sent in a format other than `YYYY-MM-DDTHH:MM:SSZ`.
+          For example: The value of `start_date` is an empty string or sent in a format other than `YYYY-MM-DDTHH:MM:SSZ`.
 If the following request were sent:

           ```curl
           curl -X {{ endpoint.method | upcase }} {{ endpoint.full-url | flatify | strip_newlines }}